cozy/cozy-stack/doc/architecture.md

 TODO
 ----

-- List konnectors / jobs
 - say a word on metrics
 - explain auth for users + apps + context
 - explain permissions
 - context for sharing a photos album
 - import/export data ("you will stay because you can leave")
+- security
+- performances
-- security, backup, performances, help for developers
+- help for developers
 - [The 12-factor app](http://12factor.net/)
-- quota
-- streaming
 - doctype with Romain
 - indexer (bleve ?)
+- intent